Changing-Look AGNs -- I. Tracking the transition on the main sequence of quasars: Results

 Typically, a transition of a source from Population A to Population B is rarely observed \citep[see e.g.,][]{Bon_etal_2018}. \citet{Sulentic_Marziani_2015} in their review posed an important question - \textit{``Are population A and B simply two extreme ends of the main sequence or do they represent two distinct quasar populations?
-Or are they tied via a smooth transition in the accretion mode?''} With our multi-epoch subset, we would like to test this scenario if any of our sources do make a transition from Population A to Population B or vice versa.
+Or are they tied via a smooth transition in the accretion mode?''} With our multi-epoch subset, we would like to test this scenario if any of our sources make a transition from Population A to Population B or vice versa.
 To gauge the transition of our sources in the optical plane of the EV1, similar to our approach from the previous section, we select sources that have at least 3 epochs of SDSS spectroscopy available and where we have non-zero FWHM(\hb{}) and \rfe{}.
-Altogether we have 16 such sources.
-In Figure \ref{fig:EV1}, we show the movement of two exemplary sources - SDSSJ225240.3+010958 \citep{macleod2016}, and, SDSSJ110349.2+312416.7 \citep{graham2020}.
-This latter is the same source shown in the lower panel of \mbh{}-\ledd{} plot, i.e., Figure \ref{fig:M-Edd}.
-For the first epoch of the former source (SDSSJ225240.3+010958, MJD = 52178), the FWHM(\hb{}) = 14015.57$\pm$614.05 \kms{}, and the \rfe{} = 0.69$\pm$0.12.
-Thus, this epoch belongs to the B2++ spectral type.
-In the next epoch (MJD = 55500, $\Delta$MJD = 3322), the FWHM(\hb{}) goes down to 7153.84$\pm$478.16 \kms{} which is the lowest for this source, along with a reduction in the \rfe{} to 0.39$\pm$0.05.
-This epoch belongs to the B1 spectral type.
-The subsequent epoch (MJD = 57687, $\Delta$MJD = 5509), the FWHM(\hb{}) rises again to 19283.97$\pm$1615.78 \kms{} while the \rfe{} falls to its lowest value, 0.25$\pm$0.09.
-This epoch belongs to the B1+++ spectral type.
-For the final epoch (MJD = 58068, $\Delta$MJD = 5890), the FWHM(\hb{}) attains its highest value at 19425.04$\pm$924.37 \kms{}, and the \rfe{} remains almost unchanged at 0.27$\pm$0.05.
-The spectral type of the source basically remains unchanged relative to the previous epoch.
-Hence, this source, even with the significant variations in the FWHM(\hb{}) and \rfe{}, stayed in the Population B class throughout the transition.
-In case of the second source (SDSSJ110349.2+312416.7), for the first epoch (MJD = 53472), the FWHM(\hb{}) is at its smallest at 3174.75$\pm$240.23 \kms{}, and relatively low \rfe{} = 0.34$\pm$0.17.
-Thus, this epoch belongs to the A1 spectral type.
-In the next epoch (MJD = 56367, $\Delta$MJD = 2895), the FWHM(\hb{}) goes up to its highest value, 13403.32$\pm$3185.4 \kms{}, while the \rfe{} remains almost unchanged, 0.33$\pm$0.08.
-This epoch belongs to the B1++ spectral type.
-The subsequent epoch (MJD = 58159, $\Delta$MJD = 4687), the FWHM(\hb{}) drops to 10779.27$\pm$3385.57 \kms{} while the \rfe{} attains its maximum value at 0.5$\pm$0.19.
-This epoch belongs to the B1+/B2+ spectral type.
-For the final epoch (MJD = 58514, $\Delta$MJD = 5042), the FWHM(\hb{}) drops close to its initial value at 3471.89$\pm$343.9 \kms{}, and the \rfe{} falls down a bit to 0.44$\pm$0.06.
-The spectral type returns to its initial class of A1.
-Hence, this source, unlike the previous one, makes a transition from Population A to Population B and back with its significant variations in the FWHM(\hb{}) and \rfe{}.
-In Figure \ref{fig:EV1-others}, we show the transitions for the remaining 14 sources on the optical plane of the EV1.
-All these sources move within the Population B class.\\
+Altogether we have 32 such sources.
+In Figure \ref{fig:EV1}, we show the movement of two exemplary sources (these are the same sources shown in Figure \ref{fig:M-Edd}) - SDSSJ022556.0+003026 \citep{macleod2016}, and SDSSJ141324.27+530527.0 \citep{Wang2018ApJ...858...49W}.\\